-Fukuoka International School (FIS) is an independent, nonprofit, private school incorporated in Japan and accredited as a School Juridical Body, "Gakko Hojin" as well as the Western Association of Schools and Colleges.
+Fukuoka International School (FIS) is an independent, nonprofit, private school incorporated in Japan and accredited as a School Juridical Body, "Gakko Hojin" by the Japanese Ministry as well as the Western Association of Schools and Colleges.

-A thirteen (13) member Board of Directors, elected for two-year terms, by the Board of Trustees and the Board of Directors, governs the school.
+A thirteen (13) member Board of Directors, elected for two-year terms by the Board of Trustees, governs the school.
 A Chairperson for the Board of Directors will be elected from and by the Directors.

-The BoD makes the major strategic decisions regarding the direction and character of the school.
+The Board of Directors makes the major strategic decisions regarding the direction and character of the school.

-Operational and managerial decisions are the responsibility of the Head of School but the Head of School is accountable to the Board of Directors.
+Operational and managerial decisions are the responsibility of the Head of School and the Head of School is accountable to the Board of Directors.

-This is the strategic board, and its currents members are from the Bank of Fukuoka, Kyushu Electric Power, Kyushu University, Fukuoka City, Nishi-Nippon City Bank, Nishi-Nippon Railroad Co., Saibu Gas Co., and the American Consulate Fukuoka.
+This is the strategic board, and its current members are from the Bank of Fukuoka, Ltd., Kyushu Electric Power Co., Inc., Kyushu University, Fukuoka City, Nishi-Nippon City Bank Ltd., Nishi-Nippon Railroad Co., Ltd., Saibu Gas Co., Ltd. and the U.S. Consulate Fukuoka.

 Board of Trustees